gemrb/gemrb.github.io/Innovations.md

    - game window scaling, for more game real estate even without the Widescreen mod (just set a higher resolution)
  - [custom font support](Fonts.md)
  - drawing FPS is settable and defaults to matching the screen refresh rate, rather than 30
+   - animations themselves have FPS configurable, so newer assets displayed at e.g. 60 FPS can be created, instead of the 15 default
  - expanded debug console
  - general window dragging support
  - in character generation, the default portrait is randomised (for our sanity's